 - Independent Sales Organizations (ISOs) & Member Service Providers (MSPs)

-Visa and MasterCard are each publicly traded companies that work to make credit card processing as efficient, fair, and safe as possible - while also earning profits for their shareholders, which they do by influencing consumers to use credit cards as much as possible.
+Visa and Mastercard are each publicly traded companies that work to make credit card processing as efficient, fair, and safe as possible – while also earning profits for their shareholders.
+They do that by influencing consumers to use credit cards as much as possible.
 As it relates to your business, the card brands:

 - Set the interchange rates and assessment fees that a business pays to process each transaction.
 This is the biggest component of what it costs a business to accept credit card payments, and it’s also not negotiable — no matter who does a business’s credit card processing, it has to pay the same interchange and assessment fees.